linode/docs/docs/security/how-to-use-yubikey-for-two-factor-ssh-authentication.md

 *This is a Linode Community guide.
 Write for us and earn $250 per published guide.*
 <hr>
+## What is Yubikey?

 [YubiKeys](https://www.yubico.com/products/yubikey-hardware/yubikey4/) are small USB dongles that you can plug into your computer.
 They can simulate keyboard input, allowing you to enter One Time Passwords (OTPs) with the press of a button to authenticate with services like Google, Dropbox and GitHub.

 YubiKeys can also be used when logging into a remote server.
 This guide will show you how to configure your Linode so that a YubiKey must be plugged in and tapped in order to log in to your server using `ssh`.
-Depending on your needs, you can also require a password in addition to the YubiKey for an extra level of security.
+Depending on your needs, you can also configure a password in addition to the YubiKey for an extra level of security.

 If you want to work through this guide but don't have a YubiKey, you can find one [at this link](https://www.yubico.com/products/yubikey-hardware/).
 As of this writing, any key that supports 'Yubico OTP' will support two-factor SSH authentication.